RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/09_Source.en.md

 ![img](./img/source.png "source")

-The Source component is related to project execution.
+The Source component is used to handle the file equivalent of the input file for the project run.
-This component handles files that correspond to input files.

 The following properties can be set for the Source component:
 Note that you cannot specify the input files property for the Source component.